-When planning a trip to the Mexican beach paradise of Tulum, keep in mind there are numerous exciting attractions nearby.
-Make sure to explore beyond the local beaches and save some itinerary space for the fascinating ruins, underground rivers and natural aquariums in the area.
-Here’s a guide to the very best day trips you can take from Tulum.
+When planning a trip to the Mexican beach paradise of Tulum, keep in mind that there are numerous exciting attractions nearby.
+Make sure to explore beyond the local beaches and save some itinerary space for the Mayan ruins, underground cenotes and natural aquariums in the area.
+Here’s a guide to the very best day trips to take from Tulum.

 This stunning lagoon just south of Tulum is the perfect place for a swim.
 The gorgeous destination boasts clear, calm waters and is often completely deserted.
-Arrive in the early morning if you really want to make sure you are the only person in paradise.
-The lagoon contains at least two different shades of blue because its center contains a cenote, or sinkhole, reaching a depth of around 260 feet (79 meters).
+Arrive in the early morning if you want to be the only person in paradise.
+The lagoon contains at least two different shades of blue because its center contains a cenote, or sinkhole, reaching a depth of around 260ft (79m).
 You won’t find food vendors or restaurants in the immediate area, so bring a picnic and eat on the tables next to the lagoon.

 The area surrounding Tulum is famed for its cenotes, which were once revered as sacred by the ancient Mayans.
 Formed when limestone is gradually eroded over hundreds of years, these cenotes attract a diverse crowd of divers, swimmers and adventurers.
 Gran Cenote is a particularly impressive example and takes only 15 minutes to reach by bike from central Tulum.
 Swimmers flock to the destination because of its sandy bottom and sunbathing decks, while serious divers are attracted to the site because it provides access to the world’s second-largest cave system.

-Zip-lining has exploded in popularity in Mexico in recent years.
+Zip lining has exploded in popularity in Mexico in recent years.
 Adventure and sports companies such as Aventura Mayas offer thrill-seeking travelers the chance to soar over the Mayan jungle.
-The company offers a range of tours that take around six hours and include other activities such as snorkeling, rappelling down a rock face, swimming with dolphins or exploring an underground river.
-The perfect way to get an adrenaline rush while also enjoying the local wildlife.
+The company offers a range of tours that take around six hours and include other activities such as snorkeling, rappelling down a rock face, swimming with dolphins and exploring an underground river – the perfect way to get an adrenaline rush while also enjoying the local wildlife.